ruggdoll/CTI-Feedz/README.md

 # FED-CTI
-Just CTI Feeds from all over
+Just CTI Feeds from all over the interweb